Inattentive ADHD: Symptoms and Strategies

 Symptoms and Strategies for Inattentive ADHD

 Attention-deficit/hyperactivity disorder (ADHD) is a complex neurological condition that manifests in various forms, each with its own set of unique challenges.
 Among these forms, the predominantly inattentive subtype, formerly known as ADHD-PI, is often overlooked or misunderstood, particularly in its presentation in both children and adults.
-This article aims to shed light on the characteristics of inattentive ADHD, providing insights into recognising its symptoms and offering effective strategies for supporting individuals.
+This article aims to shed light on the characteristics and symptoms of inattentive ADHD, providing insights into recognising its symptoms and offering effective strategies for supporting individuals.
+If you suspect that you have inattentive ADHD use our Free ADHD Screening Tool to look into it further.

 Inattentive ADHD